tanmay-ty/Gecko/README.md

 The prototype of this robot has been developed.

-1x Arduino uno
+1. 1x Arduino uno
-1x lipo cell
+2. 1x lipo cell
-2x 1.8kg/cm servo motor
+3. 2x 1.8kg/cm servo motor
-1x bluetooth controller (HC06)
+4. 1x bluetooth controller (HC06)
-and jumper wires for wiring
+5. Jumper wires for wiring

 we used a bluetooth rc car smartphone app for control initially.